Creating a Functional and Beautiful Home Office

 3. Consider Storage Space

-To keep important work documents, office supplies, and gadgets looking neat and organized, you’ll have to consider storage of some kind.
+To keep important work documents, office supplies, and gadgets looking neat and organized, you’ll have to consider the storage of some kind.
 There are endless options under the sun.
 You can opt for floating shelves, a custom media wall, pull-out desk drawers, or even just a simple dresser.
-A clean workspace is super important to your success as a work-from-homer, so make sure you utilize storage space and keep your drawers organized.
+A clean workspace is super important to your success as a work-from-homer and building a beautiful home office, so make sure you utilize storage space and keep your drawers organized.